sagihaider/Invisibility-Cloak_CW_2021_22/README.md

 1. Accessing the webcam

 We can build very interesting applications using the live video stream from the webcam.
-OpenCV provides a video capture object which handles everything related to opening and closing of the webcam.
+OpenCV provides a video capture object which handles everything related to the opening and closing of the webcam.
 All we need to do is create that object and keep reading frames from it.

 The following code will open the webcam and display them in a window.
 You can press the 'q' key to exit.
 This will save a background in an image `image.jpg`